aaltonewmedia/learn.newmedia.dog/content/courses/embodied-interaction/_index.md

 ## Schedule | Spring 2022

-**PLEASE NOTE: THERE MIGHT BE STILL SOME SMALL CHNAGES TO THE TOPICS.**
+**PLEASE NOTE: THERE MIGHT BE STILL SOME SMALL CHANGES TO THE TOPICS.**

 ### Period IV